-- Users available

-- Users ringing

 - Users talking

 - Users

 - Mobile phone

-• External contacts
+- External contacts

-• Current search (not a contact)
+- Current search (not a contact)

 Phonebook

 Phonebook searches are triggered after the user has entered 3 characters.
 Results from remote directories will appear after 1 second.

 If a directory entry as the same number as a mobile or a phone configured on the Wazo, it's extra columns will be added to the corresponding entry instead of creating a new line in the search result.